• Skip to primary navigation

 READER QUESTION:

-I can seem to manage my plant-based lifestyle, but I’m craving sweets and salty snacks.
+I seem to manage my plant-based lifestyle, but I’m craving sweets and salty snacks.
 I eat fruit daily.
-Plus I cook with very little to no salt at all.
+Plus, I cook with very little to no salt at all.
 I LOVE my starchy foods, brown rice, quinoa, and seeded bread but is there something I can eat to minimize the cravings for snacking?
 Thanks for the suggestions in advance.

 Pink-Donut